utah-cs4470-sp23/class/assignment4/README.md

 are working.
 You can find lists of both in the [Assembly Handbook](../assembly.md).

-## CHECKIN Due February 26
+## CHECKIN Due March 5

 The checkin part of this assignment is intended to assist you in eliminating as many bugs as possible in your name resolution, type checking, and flattening code before you move on to code generation.

-This checkin will be very much like the handin part of Assignment 2, in the sense that you will emit s-expressions representing your parse tree.
-There are two pieces:

-  1. Your compiler should implement a `-t` command line option which causes it to stop after typechecking and print s-expressions (similar to those you printed for the handin part of Assignment
-     2) that include type information as specified below.

-  2. Your compiler should implement a `-f` command line option which causes it to stop after flattening and print s-expressions.
-     Again, these should be annotated with types.
+For this part of the assignment you should implement typechecking and flattening as described above.
+Also, add two new targets to your makefile called `run-a4t` and `run-a4f`.
+If we go to your compiler's root directory and type `make run-a4t TEST=007.jpl` then your makefile must run your compiler with the `-t` command line option on `007.jpl.
+If we go to your compiler's root directory adn type `make run-a4f TEST=007.jpl` then your makefile must run your compiler with the `-f` command line option on `007.jpl`.

-## HANDIN Due March 5
+## HANDIN Due March 19

 The handin expects you to have a complete compiler for the JPL subset